14 Mar The Basics on Drug and Alcohol Detox Programs

 - Beware of “rapid drug detox” and other unconventional treatment approaches: they are of unproven effectiveness, can be dangerous, and often encourage the idea (the last thing anyone recovering from addiction needs to have reinforced) that a “magic bullet” is preferable to taking full personal responsibility.

-- If you’re considering a program that treats heroin or prescription drug addiction with replacement opiates such as methadone, discuss with the treatment providers, carefully and in advance, the potential risks of developing a new addiction and what measures they will take to prevent that.
+- If you’re considering a program that treats heroin or prescription drug addiction with replacement opiates, discuss with the treatment providers, carefully and in advance, the potential risks of developing a new addiction and what measures they will take to prevent that.

 2. Inpatient drug and alcohol treatment centers are similar to “regular” hospitals in both medical and leisure facilities.